Updated September 15, 2020

-After not being able to gather for ten weeks, we are grateful to God to begin worshiping together this Sunday, May 31st at 9:00 and 10:30.
-We know that because of medical concerns, some of you won’t be able to join us this week.
-While we will miss you, we want you to know that we understand and respect your decision.
-Do not feel guilty because you are not violating Hebrews 10:24-25 if you are staying home for medical reasons.
-For those who aren’t able to attend, we will offer a live-stream of our 10:30 service on our Facebook page.
+We are grateful to God that we are again able to worship in person on Sunday mornings, gathering together at 10:30am.
+We know that because of medical concerns, some are still not comfortable joining us at this point.
+While we miss you, we want you to know that we understand and respect your decision.
+Do not feel guilty, because you are not violating Hebrews 10:24-25 if you are staying home for medical reasons.
+For those who aren’t able to attend, we offer a live-stream of our service on our Facebook page.

 In this document, we aim to provide attendees with needed information as we navigate the weeks ahead together.
-What follows relates to our first phase of re-gathering.
-This information will change in the coming weeks so please pay close attention to updates and emails we publish.
+This information will likely change in the coming weeks and months, so please pay close attention to updates and emails we publish.

 As you consider coming this Sunday, please love one another by doing the following: